 Welcome to the Radical Democracy website.
 We are a group of public intellectuals from around the world interested in exploring the concept of radical democracy in all its manifestations.
-Originally emerging out of a joint class held at Columbia University and The New School in New York City, our project has evolved into an annual conference, a radical democracy working group based here in New York, as well as plans for the first-ever Journal of Radical Democracy, which is currently in the works.
+Originally emerging out of a joint class held at Columbia University and The New School in New York City, our project has evolved into an annual conference and a radical democracy working group based here in New York.

 Fifth Annual Radical Democracy Conference